Rakeela/dragora-notes/2021-6-13-One-Hundred-and-Twenty-Second.md

 While I was in there, I pulled out my cheese-and-mung-bean thing.
 It's a proper abomination; I took two bites and threw it out.
 I'll try again with different cheeses and more experience someday.

 ---
+My first attempt at citrus fudge is... flawed.
+It's edible, but I'd be pretty dissatisfied if I bought this from the store.
+It has a good first bite and there are perceptible traces of the aftertaste it should ideally have.
+I think an 'ideal' citrus fudge would melt away into a lingering citrus aftertaste.
+This however, I can't linger on, it doesn't taste good to have it melting in my mouth.

+---
 Back to [[day-post-archive]]